-6.197.
+6.245.
 Additional Community Facilities

-- 6.198.
-Swanton Morley has been identified as a Local Service Centre within the Core Strategy and Breckland Local Plan Preferred Directions as it is considered to contain adequate services and facilities to meet the day - to - day requirements of the existing residents.
-As the village grows it is imported to ensure the provision of community facilities also increases. - 6.199.
+- 6.246.
+Swanton Morley has been identified as a Local Service Centre within the Core Strategy and Breckland Local Plan Preferred Directions as it is considered to contain adequate services and facilities to meet the day-to-day requirements of the existing residents.
+As the village grows it is imported to ensure the provision of community facilities also increases. - 6.247.
 Proposals for high quality community facilities that encourage day-to-day social interaction or community-based events will be supported.
 Community facilities are an important focus for the Swanton Morley Parish Council to support healthy lifestyles, well-being and social cohesion.
-There are a large number of well-supported clubs and societies running across Swanton Morley that make use of the current facilities. - 6.200.
-A reoccurring theme expressed by local residents through all the consultation events has been the concern regarding the accessibility of medical facilities and how the impact of further growth will exacerbate this issue. - 6.201.
+There are a large number of well-supported clubs and societies running across Swanton Morley that make use of the current facilities. - 6.248.
+A reoccurring theme expressed by local residents through all the consultation events has been the concern regarding the accessibility of medical facilities and how the impact of further growth will exacerbate this issue. - 6.249.
 Swanton Morley has a nurse led medical practice at the eastern end of the village.
-It has one full time doctor and c3,000 registered patients (part of the North Elmham and Swanton Morley Surgery Group which has combined registered of c9,600). - 6.202.
-There is an extra 'unknown' figure of patients who use certain facilities in Swanton Morley surgery without being registered to the surgery (such as, ultra sound facilities).
-These patients come by referral from the local surgeries further afield they are registered at.
+It has one full time doctor and c3,000 registered patients (part of the North Elmham and Swanton Morley Surgery Group which has combined registered of c9,600). - 6.250.
+There is an extra 'unknown' figure of patients who use certain facilities in Swanton Morley surgery without being registered

-6.203.
+- to the surgery (such as, ultra sound facilities).
+These patients come by referral from the local surgeries further afield they are registered at. - 6.251.
 Parking at school is a problem on the narrow lanes that surround the school.
 Many parents have complained about road safety issues, the difficulties being able to safely stop to drop off or pick up their children at the start and end of the school day and how dangerous they feel it has become.

-- 6.204.
+- 6.252.
 Located beside the Village Hall playing field there are 29 allotments, all of which are frequently used.
-There are currently two people registered on the waiting list. - 6.205.
+There are currently two people registered on the waiting list. - 6.253.
 Housing and other development will be expected to contribute towards improving local services and infrastructure (such as transport, education; library provision, fire hydrant provision, open space etc....) through planning obligations (via a section 106 agreements and/or section 278 agreements) or Community Infrastructure Levy, if implemented; or use of planning conditions.

-6.206.
-The new or improved infrastructure will generally be funded and delivered through section 106 and/or section 278 agreements, Community Infrastructure Levy, if implemented, and/or planning conditions.
+section 106 and/or section 278 agreements, Community Infrastructure Levy, if implemented, and/or planning conditions.

-6.207.
-Ambition: This policy seeks the provision of additional facilities and amenities that support village life for residents.

-6.208.
-Community Feedback: Consultation on the emerging Swanton Morley Neighbourhood Plan revealed the following key issues in relation to this theme that the policy seeks to address:
+- 6.255.
+Ambition: This policy seeks the provision of additional facilities and amenities that support village life for residents. - 6.256.
+Community Feedback: Consultation on the emerging Swanton Morley Neighbourhood Plan revealed the following key issues in relation to this theme that the policy seeks to address: - ✓ New development should provide new community facilities and services: 95% strongly agree or agree, 5% unsure and with zero% strongly disagree or disagree

-- ✓ New development should provide new community facilities and services: 95% strongly agree or agree, 5% unsure and with zero% strongly disagree or disagree - ✓ More facilities targeted at teenagers: 92% strongly agree or agree, 8% unsure and with zero% strongly disagree or disagree
+✓ More facilities targeted at teenagers: 92% strongly agree or agree, 8% unsure and with zero% strongly disagree or disagree

-6.209.
-The following plans, documents and strategies support Policy 15:
+6.257.
+The following plans, documents and strategies support Policy 18: